Tiantian-H/vibrational_lifetime/README.md

     ├── SiO2_v3_10-08-2021.csv
     ├── SiO_v3_16-08-2021.csv
     ├── SiO_v3_23-08-2021.csv
+    ├── SiO_v3_byline_23-08-2021.csv
+    ├── SiO_v3_sql_24-08-2021.csv
+    ├── SiS_v3_24-08-2021.csv
     └── VO_v3_16-08-2021.csv

-37 directories, 60 files
+45 directories, 86 files

 ```
 Finally, there are some alternative codes used in the discussion part of the report.
-It's not uncessary run these codes to get the intended results.
+It's not uncessary to run these codes to get the intended results.

 1. total_life_three_versions.py:
 This gives three versions of the total lifetimes.